 A new Science lab was added to our building for the 2018-2019 school year.
 This space allows our students to interact with the Next Generation Science standards, providing a dedicated space for exploration and experimentation.

 How do students develop spiritually at St. John?

-Our students participate in weekly masses, prayer services, and Eucharistic Adoration, Living Rosary, May Crowning and Stations of the Cross.
+Our students participate in weekly masses, prayer services, and Eucharistic Adoration (for all students in grades K5 through 8), Living Rosary, May Crowning and Stations of the Cross.
 Our priest also visits the classrooms on a regular basis, and encourages interaction with students during weekly mass.
 Students work in Prayer Pods.
 There are ten Prayer Pods, each consisting of a teacher and students from each grade K4 through 8.
 Prayer Pods meet each month to participate in different activities about our faith.
 Our junior lector program teaches our children the skills necessary to proclaim the Word of God.
-We also offer an after school junior prayer chain, where students may gather once a week after school to pray the rosary for special intentions.
+We also offer an after school junior prayer chain, where students may gather once a week after school to pray the Divine Mercy Chaplet for special intentions.
+Students in grades five through eight may participate in the mass as altar servers.
 The school is a very caring, Christian environment where children feel safe.
 There is a focus on moral, social and spiritual growth.
 Children are taught to live our faith.
-They participate in Steps to Respect and service learning programs.
+They participate in Steps to Respect and service-learning programs.

 What type of computer instruction is provided?

 We are continually assessing the need for new hardware and software throughout the building, including the computer lab and classrooms.
 Students use computers to meet both classroom and technology goals.
 Each classroom is equipped with a Smart Board and laptop.
 In addition, our students have access to classroom sets of iPads and Chromebooks.